Updated: Oct 20

 As a properly-trained Italian, it's customary that I greet you with a hug.
 I will squeeze you and kiss you on both cheeks.
 I will leave you the same way.
 Elbow bumps and waves won't do.
-Elbow bumps and waves feels more like giving someone the hip, a slight of sorts, like your mama didn't raise you right.
+Elbow bumps and waves feel more like giving someone the hip, a slight of sorts, like your mama didn't raise you right.

 This feels especially wrong when seeing my mom.
 She's older now and takes every precaution.
 Sometimes my mom stops over and we eat on the porch.
 She's anxious and twitchy, normal for her, but more so now, and so she doesn't come in.
 She wears a mask as we talk outside and, when it's time to go, she bumps us goodbye.

 If you're a socially-anxious teenager, Covid-life can be comforting.
-I tell my daughter life cannot exist inside four walls, but she insists it can.
+I tell my daughter that life cannot exist inside four walls, but she insists it can.